5 Creative and Healthy Ways to Use Up Thanksgiving Leftovers

 2. Turkey Stew

 On a cool November night, there are few things cozier than a warm bowl of stew.
 Use Thanksgiving leftovers like turkey, green beans, butternut squash and more to make your own.
-It is an easier, lighter way to enjoy leftover favorites, and you can easily add more veggies.
+It's an easier, lighter way to enjoy leftover favorites, and you can easily add more veggies.
 Frozen and canned vegetables work just fine for a more affordable way to up the nutrition.
 Our Leftover Turkey Stew even lets you use any remaining gravy for a flavor boost.
 Prefer something creamy?
-Try our Cream of Turkey & Wild Rice Soup instead, which is ready in just 35 minutes.
+Try our Cream of Turkey & Wild Rice Soup instead (pictured above), which is ready in just 35 minutes.

 3. Leftovers Salad

-Hungry for a nutritious, no-cook meal but over turkey sandwiches?
+Hungry for a nutritious, no-cook meal but over the turkey sandwiches?
 Look no further than a salad.
 Get some greens and transform your leftover turkey and veg into a delicious salad.
+The recipe pictured above is our Leftover Turkey Salad, which is a fresh and tasty way to use up your leftovers!
 You can really get creative with this one.
 Personally, I love it topping lettuce with leftover green beans, roasted vegetables and turkey.
-Have some stuffing on the side and pretend it's croutons.
+And a genius idea you have to try: sauté some stuffing on the stove to turn it into crispy stuffing "croutons".
 There are no rules.
 Salads are easy if you are on-the-go, and want something lighter, which I welcome after a big eating holiday.

 4. Bake It